kiarie404/CSC-416-4TH/main_site/Documentation_books/Developer Documentation/src/the_bootloader_2.md

 Kinit gets us to kmain.
 under kinit we do not accept any interrupts : This allows us to setup our machine without any disturbance from other cores or the PLIC
 - we make mepc point to kinit
-- we make the return address of kinit point to the asm funtiod that will transition us to kamin ; kinit returns ()
+- we make the return address of kinit point to the asm funtion that will transition us to kmain ; kinit returns ()
 - we call mret and jump into kinit rust

 And what are we doing under kinit? [here](#kinit)